mattvagni/flasher/README.md

 	res.flash.error("This is an error for this response cycle.");

-### Configure (Optional)
+### Configuration (Optional)
 You can set up as many different type of flash messages as you'd like.
-Optionally you can also specify the namespace in which you would like to have save your flash messages
+Optionally you can also specify the namespace in which you would like to have save your flash messages (this applies to both the template and the session cookie)

 	flasher.init({
 		namespace : 'flashMessages', // The namespace where you want to have the flash messages (in your templates and the session cookie)